llSourcell/deep_learning_coronavirus_cure/README.md

 ## Next Steps

-- Have a domain expert analyze top findings for fit
+- Have a domain expert analyze top findings for fit and/or find the molecules in the universe of existing approved drugs which are most similar to top findings and evaluate them for fit
-- Find the existing drugs in the approved drug universe which are most similar to top findinds are evaluate for fit
+- According to [this paper](https://arxiv.org/pdf/1703.07076.pdf) the baseline model may be further improved by training on a universe of enumerated smiles, not just canonical smiles
 - Code needs refactoring

 ## About Me (Matt O'Connor)